unimodules/react-native-unimodules/README.md

 } from '@unimodules/react-native-platform';
 ```

-Or you can import them directly from the unimodule if you like, but your linter may complain for import a transitive dependency.
+You can import them directly from the specific unimodule packag if you like, but your linter may complain for import a transitive dependency.

 ```js
 import * Permissions as  from 'expo-permissions';